Does CBD oil get you high? Short answer, no.

 Cannabidiol (CBD) is naturally non-intoxicating.
 You may feel calmer when taking it as CBD’s effects are more relaxing vs a high feeling.

-Not only does CBD not get you high, but it is known to work against the THC that creates a high.
+Not only will CBD not get you high, but it actually counteracts the high effects of THC, which is the compound notorious for getting people high.

 CBD Extraction Process

 CBD is extracted from the industrial hemp plant in the form of an oil.
 In order to be considered legal in the United States, CBD oil must contain less than 0.3 percent THC.
 This is a trace amount of THC and is not enough to create a high.
 And, as mentioned previously, CBD negates even the trace amounts of THC by inhibiting the THC from interacting with our cannabinoid cb1 receptors.

 Frequently Asked Questions